Skip to main content

 The most widely repeated accounts include: appearances to dying or distressed individuals at their bedsides when Padre Pio was confirmed to be in his friary; a wartime episode in which American and British bomber crews reported a friar's apparition waving them away from the San Giovanni Rotondo area (no bombs were dropped there during World War II); and reports of Padre Pio appearing in dreams or visions that felt physically real to the recipient.

-Padre Pio's Own Uncertainty
+Padre Pio's Own Account

 No bilocation account is supported by simultaneous independent verification at both locations.
 The absence of this evidence is not a theological argument — it is the standard of historical evidence.
 Padre Pio may have had intense mystical experiences that were apprehended by others in ways that felt like his physical presence.
 Physical bilocation remains unverifiable by any historical method.